oussamaoutar/Bureau-Des-Stagiaires/README.md

 ## License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the Apache License 2.0.